einbahnstrasse/MHL-Physical-Modeling/schedule.md

 * [Basic Concepts of Synthesis with Modalys](https://support.ircam.fr/docs/Modalys/current/Introduction.html#basic-concepts-of-synthesis-with-modalys){:target="_blank"}

 #### Assignments
+* Introduce + assign the Final Project, due in Week 15 _(A small project to be shared in class, a working patch, a small design, nothing big.
+Details coming soon.)_
 * **Finish these patches** we made in class:
   - _Patch list coming soon!_